FreeSlave/inilike/README.md

 Unix configuration files don't have any strict standard on format.
 Still some specifications use the format which I call **ini-like** because it's very similiar to **INI** used in MS Windows with small differences:

 1. Comments start with '#', not ';'.
-So ';' symbol can be presented in values.
+So ';' symbol can be presented in keys.
 2. Comments are always placed on their own line.
 Key-value can't be mixed with comment on the same line.

 ## Localized values lookup.